Developers-Here-Mobility/Here-Mobility-Demand-API/README.md

 | ----- | ---- | ----- | ----------- |
 | from_time_ms | [uint64](#uint64) |  | Optional.
 Filters rides according to update or creation time (depending on the sort type).
 When the sort is UPDATE_TIME_ASC, returns rides UPDATED AFTER this time.
 When the sort is UPDATE_TIME_DESC, returns rides UPDATED BEFORE this time.
 When the sort is CREATE_TIME_ASC, returns rides CREATED AFTER this time.
 When the sort is CREATE_TIME_DESC, return rides CREATED BEFORE this time.

-Default value for ascending sort orders is NOW-3 hours.
+Default value for ascending sort orders is NOW-3 hours, expect for FUTURE or PAST rides.
+Default value for FUTURE rides is Now-180 days.
+Default value for PAST rides is NOW-14 days.
 Default value for descending sort orders is NOW.
 This value is in UTC (milliseconds since Epoch time) |
 | limit | [uint32](#uint32) |  | Optional.
 The maximal number of rides to return.
 When not set, the default is 200. |
 | status_filter | [RideQuery.RideStatusFilter](#demand.v2.common.RideQuery.RideStatusFilter) |  | Optional.
 Return only rides with the given status.
 When not set, rides with all statuses are returned. |
 | sort_by | [RideQuery.SortType](#demand.v2.common.RideQuery.SortType) |  | Optional.
 Default is UPDATE_TIME_ASC. |